-Rosita D Concession - Option Agreement with Alder
+> Rosita D Concession - Option Agreement with Alder

 The Rosita D concession is located within Calibre's 100% owned Borosi concessions.
 The project is located 10 kilometres north of the Primavera project.
-The concession is 3,356 hectares and contains the historic Santa Rita open pit copper-gold mine and the Bambana copper-gold prospect.
-The concession is subject to the terms of a joint venture agreement with Alder (discussed above).
-Alder is operator on the project.
+The concession is 3,356 hectares and hosted historic open pit production of 5.9 million tons at 2.06% copper and 0.925 g/t gold producing 305 million pounds of copper, 177,737 ounces of gold and 2,629,720 ounces of silver from 5,924,572 tons of ore.
+The mine closed in 1975 due to low copper prices.
+The concession is subject to the terms of a joint venture agreement with Alder.
+Alder is operator on the exploration work at the Rosita D concession.